-After a year and a half in office, I think that I’ve seen enough to make a judgement on President Trump: He is wildly unpredictable and may have zero consistent principles.
+After a year and a half in office, I think that I’ve seen enough to make a judgment on President Trump: He is wildly unpredictable and may have zero consistent principles.

 1) Increased Civil Asset Forfeiture